psavidis/resume/README.md

 - See Analytics [here](https://statcounter.com/p13118834/summary/).
 - [Ntfy.sh](https://ntfy.sh/) is used to push notifications to my phone of page views

+## Final Thoughts

+I’m extremely happy with how this project turned out.
+What started as a common hassle — unmaintainable typical resumes — has evolved into something far more impactful:

+A digital _reflection_ of my professional profile!

 ## Copyright

 Copyright © 2025 Petros Savidis.
 All rights reserved.